-- If you want to buy one of these slanted drawing tables, they are available at Imagine Childhood.
+- If you want one of these slanted drawing tables, you can buy it at Imagine Childhood as well as the paper roll that goes with it.
 While Imagine Childhood has been one of my blog sponsors, I am writing about the table because we use and love it, not through any obligation to them.
 You can also buy this Beka drawing table together with the paper roll from Amazon.

 - We use washi tape at the four corners of the paper to help hold it in place flush with the board.
 The washi tape lifts easily without leaving a residue and yet holds the paper down well enough that it doesn’t shift (which it seems to a little bit when we don’t use the tape).
 Masking tape would probably work just fine as well, but we like the colorful printed washi tape.